Email Management: Email Spoofing

 - Never respond to or click a link in a suspicious email.

 - If you are in doubt about the authenticity of an email, contact the friend or business for verification separately.

 - Change your email password frequently.

-Until stronger email protocols are in place, this will continue to be an issue.
-Other options may be to purchase more secure email offerings like Microsoft 365 or G Suite.
+This will continue to be an issue until stronger email protocols are in place.
+Other options may be to purchase more secure email offerings like Google Workspace or Microsoft 365 Anti-Spoofing Protection.